ScaleSec/terraform_aws_scp/security_controls_scp/README.md

 ## Service Control Policies (SCPs)

-The following SCPs should only be applied once the account has been configured properly.
-This includes all security tools and IAM permissions.
-The recommended practice is to create an on-boarding Organizational Unit that has limited permissions to deploy your tools and then move the account into an OU that has the security guardrails attached.
+The following SCPs should only be applied after the account has been configured properly.
+The pre-configuration includes all security tools and IAM permissions.
+The recommended best practice is to create an on-boarding Organizational Unit that has limited permissions to deploy your tools and then move the account into an OU that has the security guardrails attached.

-## Security Guardrails Deployed
+## Security Guardrails

 ### AWS Config

-- Denies the ability to delete Config rules and stop recording.
+- Denies the ability to delete AWS Config rules and stop recording.
 - AWS Config is a service to monitor your resources for point-in-time configuration updates and compliance monitoring.
 - Malicious actors may try to stop AWS Config recording and perform destructive behavior so it is important to deny AWS Config deletions.